ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

-Implementers of SCIM service providers that previously supported index-based pagination and are adding support for cursor-based pagination should carefully consider the impact to existing SCIM clients before changing the default pagination method in a return set.
+Implementers of SCIM service providers that previously supported index-based pagination and are adding support for cursor-based pagination SHOULD carefully consider the impact to existing SCIM clients before changing the default pagination method in a return set.
 SCIM clients that previously expected index-based pagination may not be compatible with cursor-based pagination without making changes to the SCIM client.
-Adding cursor-based pagination support but leaving the default return set pagination method as-is will not impact existing SCIM clients.
+Adding cursor-based pagination support but leaving the default return set pagination method as-is SHOULD not impact existing SCIM clients.

 SCIM clients can query the provider configuration endpoint to determine if index-based, cursor-based or both types of pagination are supported.